Umayyad Mosque

 The Umayyad Mosque (ٱلْجَامِع ٱلْأُمَوِي), also known as the Great Mosque of Damascus (جَامِع بَنِي أُمَيَّة ٱلْكَبِيْر), located in the old city of Damascus, the capital of Syria, is one of the largest and oldest mosques in the world.
-Its religious importance stems from the eschatological reports concerning the mosque, and historic events associated with it.
+Its religious importance stems from the eschatological reports concerning the mosque and historic events associated with it.
 Christian and Muslim tradition alike consider it the burial place of John the Baptist's head, a tradition originating in the 6th century.
-Muslim tradition holds that the mosque will be the place Jesus will return before the End of Days.
-Two shrines inside the premises commemorate the Islamic prophet Muhammad's grandson Husayn ibn Ali, whose martyrdom is frequently compared to that of John the Baptist and Jesus.
+Two shrines inside the premises commemorate the Islamic prophet Muhammad's grandson Husayn ibn Ali, whose martyrdom is frequently compared to that of John the Baptist.
+It is considered to be the oldest mosque still in use in its original form.

 The site has been used as a house of worship since the Iron Age, when the Arameans built on it a temple dedicated to their god of rain, Hadad.
-Under Roman rule, beginning in 64 CE, it was converted into the center of the imperial cult of Jupiter, the Roman god of rain, becoming one of the largest temples in Syria.
+It was later associated with the Greek god Zeus during the Hellenistic period.
+Under Roman rule after 64 CE, it was converted into the center of the imperial cult of Jupiter, the Roman god of rain, becoming one of the largest temples in Syria.
+The current walls of the mosque were the inner walls of the Temple of Jupiter (built in the 1st century BC to 4th century AD).
 When the empire in Syria transitioned to Christian Byzantine rule, Emperor Theodosius I (r.
-379–395) transformed it into a cathedral and the seat of the second-highest ranking bishop in the Patriarchate of Antioch.
+379–395) transformed it into a cathedral and the seat of the second-highest-ranking bishop in the Patriarchate of Antioch.